 “Canonical” marriages are those performed by a Roman Catholic priest.
 Following the ceremony, the church takes responsibility for registering the marriage with the appropriate Dominican government offices.

 Marriage in the Dominican Republic is a civil contract between a man and a woman who have freely agreed to marry and have the capacity to do so.
-In order to get married in the Dominican Republic, a man and woman must meet the following conditions:
+To get married in the Dominican Republic, a man and woman must meet the following conditions:

 The parties must express their free will to marry;